|

 are overhauled.
 The bell from Cary's first fire truck, a

 Model-T in 1924, is re-plated and placed on the truck.
-And

-the entire project is completed by the 20 fire department members
+The entire project is completed by the

 without funds from the Town treasury.
 Instead, they're